ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 To talk about:

 Creating the demo for the geoguessr wizard and how we are deploying the model in this real-world scenario

 ___
 **Requirements:**
+1. **Core Competency in Data Science:** Data processing is a fundamental step in any data science project.
+Demonstrating this process shows the student's ability to handle and prepare data for analysis, which is a critical skill in the field.
+2. **Transparency and Reproducibility:** Detailing the data processing steps ensures transparency and aids in the reproducibility of the results, which are key aspects of scientific research.
+___

+___
+**Requirements:**